deakinmt/DSSE_SEND/twin_data/send_network_model/README.md

 purposes:
 - Master files:
     - master_dsse.dss
-        - the main dss file used with the DSSE code [to check]
+        - the main dss file used with the DSSE code
     - master_dsse_lin.dss
         - same as master_dsse.dss, except splits generators and adds a load bus at the source (not used)